-TDMCA requires six signals, of which four signals are for command and audio data interface, and two pairs of signals which are for daisy chaining.
+TDMCA requires six signals, of which four signals are for command and audio data interface, and one pair for daisy chaining.
 Those signals can be shared as in the following table.
 The DO signal has a 3-state output so that it can be connected directly to other devices.

 TERMINAL NAME TDMCA NAME PROPERTY DESCRIPTION LRCK LRCK input TDMCA frame start signal.
-It must be the same as the sampling frequency. вск BCK input TDMCA clock.
+It must be the same as the sampling frequency.
+BCK BCK input TDMCA clock.
 Its frequency must be high enough to communicate a TDMCA frame within an LRCK cycle.
 DATA DI input TDMCA command and audio data input signal MDO DO output TDMCA command data 3-state output signal MC DCI input TDMCA daisy-chain input signal MS DCO output TDMCA daisy-chain output signal